Breast-Cancer-Risk-Prediction-Project/Analysis-Code/README.md

 # Analysis-Code
- This repostiry stores analytic code for BCRPP project.
-The reposirtoy is organized by project.
+ This repository stores analytic code for BCRPP project.
+The repository is organized by project.

  **Listing of BCRPP Projects**